 Tuya Smart Presents Leading IoT Technologies for Energy-Saving at the Hong Kong Electronics Fair (Autumn Edition) 2023

 HONG KONG, Oct.
-16, 2023 /PRNewswire/ -- Tuya Smart (NYSE: TUYA, HKEX: 2391), a global IoT developer service provider, presented a series of energy-saving solutions covering home energy management, SMB Lighting, Smart HVAC, and Smart Mobility, etc. at the Hong Kong Electronics Fair (Autumn Edition) 2023 (hereinafter referred to as HKEF).
+17, 2023 /PRNewswire/ -- On October 13, 2023, Tuya Smart (NYSE: TUYA, HKEX: 2391), a global IoT developer service provider, presented a series of energy-saving solutions covering home energy management, SMB Lighting, Smart HVAC, and Smart Mobility, etc. at the Hong Kong Electronics Fair (Autumn Edition) 2023 (hereinafter referred to as HKEF).
 "Connect the World, Shape the Future of Energy" is the theme of Tuya's exhibition, which aims to make it easier for customers all over the world to accomplish energy-saving and efficiency-improving goals.

 Today, there is a growing imbalance between global energy supply and demand.
 According to the Statistical Review of World Energy 2023, global primary energy consumption in 2022 reached a record high, exceeding 600 EJ, and global energy demand grew rapidly.
 The growth of energy consumption in the Asia-Pacific region was particularly strong.
 Over the past 20 years, the Asia-Pacific region's demand for electricity has increased by 200%, and is becoming a major market for global energy development in the future.